GoogleContainerTools/skaffold/docs/design_proposals/generalizing_kaniko_config.md

 ## Background

-Kaniko supports 2 types of registries GCR and Docker, with former being mandatory always.
+The Kaniko builder currently supports only two registries: GCR and Docker, with former being mandatory always.
 The implementation itself is repository specific and not extensible as we need to keep adding more logic for every new type of repository and keep maintaining compatibilty with registries/credhelpers.

-The current looks like below( I have kept only required pieces from original code snippet):
+The current looks like below (I have kept only required pieces from original code snippet):
 ``` go
 type ClusterDetails struct {
        // GCR creds